How to Tell Someone You Support Them in English [Updated]

 “I’ll support you.”

-This is often used when the other person has a difficult decision to make or a big challenge to face.
+You can say this when your friend has a difficult decision to make or a big challenge to face.
+Although it's a simple phrase, sometimes the simplest expressions are the strongest!

 “You can count on me.”

-This is a casual expression, so it's best used with people you have a good relationship with.
-It is suitable for both emotional and practical support.
+This is a casual expression, so it's best used with people you have a close relationship with.
+It's suitable for both emotional and practical support.

 If you feel like you can't handle it alone, you can count on me.

-Can I count on you for help with this assignment?
+Can I count on you for help with this project?

 “What can I do to help?”

-One good way of showing support is by simply asking the other person how you can help them.
-This is useful when you don't know what the other person needs.
+One good way to show support is to simply ask your friend or colleague how you can help them.
+This is useful when you don't know what they need.
 It can be used in personal and professional situations.

 I know you must be going through a hard time now, so please tell me what I can do to help.